grzegorz914/homebridge-xbox-tv/README.md

 </p>

 1. Use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) to configure the plugin (strongly recomended), or update your configuration file manually.
 See `sample-config.json` in this repository for a sample or add the bottom example to Your config.json file.
+2. `xboxliveid` You can get this in the console settings.
 ```json
 {
     "platform": "XboxTv",